+LEGISLATIVE FISCAL ESTIMATE

+[Second Reprint]

-LEGISLATIVE FISCAL ESTIMATE [Second Reprint] ASSEMBLY, No. 4177 STATE OF NEW JERSEY 220th LEGISLATURE SUMMARY
+SENATE, No. 2478 STATE OF NEW JERSEY 220th LEGISLATURE

-DATED: MAY 26, 2023
+DATED: DECEMBER 12, 2023

+SUMMARY

-Synopsis: Extends duration of law requiring certain provider subsidy payments for child care services be based on enrollment.
-Type of Impact: Potential State expenditure increase.
+Synopsis: Extends duration of law requiring certain provider subsidy payments

+for child care services be based on enrollment.

+Type of Impact: State expenditure increase.

 Agencies Affected: Division of Family Development, Department of Human Services.

-Office of Legislative Services Estimate

-Fiscal Impact 12-Month Period Potential State Expenditure Increase Up to \$48 million

-- The Office of Legislative Services (OLS) concludes that this bill will result in the Division of Family Development in the Department of Human Services incurring a potential increase of up to \$48 million in expenses under the Child Care Subsidy Program due to continuing an enrollment-based payment system through June 30, 2025.
-The OLS notes that the department, in response to FY 2024 OLS Discussion Point Questions, indicated the continuation of this policy, absent a legislative mandate, through June 2024.
-As such, this bill will incur costs for the State from July 1, 2024 through June 30, 2025 a 12-month period. - The OLS does not have access to data on the existing cost of this policy, but notes that the FY 2023 Appropriations Act allocated \$48 million from the federal Coronavirus State Fiscal Recovery Fund grant for the purpose of this initiative.
-As of May 22, 2023, these funds have yet to be disbursed, and the OLS assumes that this allocation will be used to support the bill's provisions in FY 2024.
-In FY 2025, the State would need to shift these federal dollars to another federal or State source. - The Department of Human Services indicated during the FY 2024 Budget Process that an undisclosed amount of the \$100 million proposed increase for the Child Care Subsidy Program is intended to continue this policy in FY 2024.
-Absent this proposed State funding in FY 2024 and FY 2025, this estimate will increase by an indeterminate amount.
+Office of Legislative Services Estimate Fiscal Impact FY 2025 FY 2026 FY 2027 State Expenditure Increase Up to \$48 million Up to \$48 million Up to \$24 million - The Office of Legislative Services (OLS) concludes that this bill will result in the Division of Family Development in the Department of Human Services incurring an increase of up to approximately \$48 million in annual expenses each year in FY 2025 and FY 2026 and approximately \$24 million in annual expenses in FY 2027 under the Child Care Subsidy Program due to continuing an enrollment-based payment system. - The OLS notes that the FY 2023 Appropriations Act included \$48 million for a one-year extension of the enrollment-based payment system under the child care subsidy program.
+Moreover, the policy is currently funded through the end of FY 2024.
+Therefore, this estimate assumes that the State will incur costs beginning in FY 2025 and ending mid-way through FY 2027, which marks the expiration of this policy under the bill, based on a January 1, 2024 effective date, for providers receiving the subsidy payment on June 30, 2025. - The OLS does not have access to data on the existing cost of this policy, but notes that the FY 2023 Appropriations Act allocated \$48 million from the federal Coronavirus State Fiscal Recovery Fund grant for the purpose of this initiative.
+The \$48 million was distributed to the program's administering vendor in October 2023, and the OLS assumes that this allocation will be used to support the bill's provisions in FY 2024.
+In FY 2025, the State would need to shift these federal dollars to another federal or State source.